Cardinals vs. Marlins Player Props Betting Odds

 Soler Stats

-- Soler enters this game looking to extend his two-game hit streak.
-In his last five games he is batting .316 with four doubles, a home run, two walks and three RBI.
+- Soler heads into this matchup looking to extend his three-game hit streak.
+In his last five games he is hitting .350 with five doubles, two walks and two RBI.

 Soler Recent Games